esalman/esalman.github.io/publications.md

 ---
-layout: index
+layout: page
 title: Publications
 sidebar_link: true
 ---

-# Research & Publications
+## Research Interests

-*Research Interests:* My interests are in digital signal and image processing, machine learning, artificial intelligence, data science and generally any problem that can be solved using a computer.
+My interests are in digital signal and image processing, machine learning, artificial intelligence, data science and generally any problem that can be solved using a computer.
 As a graduate research assistant at TReNDS, I analyze high dimensional brain imaging